Iglesia ni Cristo: Christmas and other holidays

-The INC does not celebrate Christmas, Easter, Halloween, Valentine's Day, and other holidays the church considers as "pagan" of origin, although it allows the celebration of other occasions also of "pagan" origin such as birthdays.
+The INC does not celebrate Christmas, Easter, Passover, Halloween, Valentine's Day, and other holidays the church considers as "pagan" of origin, although it allows the celebration of other occasions also of "pagan" origin such as birthdays.
 In lieu of these holidays, the INC celebrates Thanksgiving (pasasalamat) during its anniversary celebration in July, and at the end of the year in December.
-(Note: The INC used to celebrate its anniversary on December 25, Christmas Day, which was the baptism date of the first members of the INC (in 1913), and was also the date of Felix Manalo's ordination as a minister (in 1918).
+(Note: The INC used to celebrate its anniversary on 25 December, Christmas Day, which was the baptism date of the first members of the INC (in 1913), and was also the date of Felix Manalo's ordination as a minister (in 1918).
 However, the church administration has since moved the INC anniversary celebration to the date of its registration to the Philippine government.
 According to INC Minister Igmidio Zabala, offerings were also made during Manalo's birth anniversary.)
 Despite having "pagan" origins, the church also celebrates the New Year.
 Bringing offerings (lagak) to the church during Thanksgiving events are commanded.
 The church teaches that the greater the offering (abuloy or handog), the greater is the faith.

 Without rejecting the celebration of Christmas, however, Felix Manalo preached that the meaning of Christmas is peace and the good news that Jesus was born to bring salvation.
 This concept of adopting Christmas in INC doctrine was carried over by other INC writers such as Emiliano Agustin, who wrote "Sa Paskong marilag tanggapin sa puso, Ang Kapayapaang mahigit sa ginto" (Accept this majestic Christmas in your hearts, this Peace which is greater than gold), and Conrado Salonga, who wrote "Tila kailan lang ang dating kahapon, Pasko na naman, narito na ngayon, Kaya naman kahit munting paghahandog, ay aking nilayon" (It seemed like yesterday, it's already Christmas today, so I aim to give, even a little offering).
+According to a 1969 article of General Evangelist Bienvenido Santiago, Sr., "Hindi kami tumututol na ipagdiwang ang kapanganakan ni Kristo."
+(We are not against the celebration of the birth of Christ).
 In a 1980s radio interview with Manolo Favis, INC Minister Oni Santiago related how during the lifetime of Felix Manalo, the INC still celebrated Christmas.
 Santiago observed that it was only a recent phenomenon (that is, reckoning from the time of the interview) that Christmas was prohibited and was replaced by the INC Thanksgiving because, according to him, offerings decreased when members used up their resources for buying Christmas gifts instead of giving them to the church.
 During World War II, the INC also observed Easter, which it had done so with Evangelical churches in the Philippines.